-On average, the residential elevator cost, including installation, is around $20,000.
+On average, the residential elevator cost, including installation, is between $24,000 and $29,000.
 This cost of adding an elevator to your home may be financially prohibitive for some.
 There are many factors that influence the cost of the home elevator and the construction surrounding the installation, retrofitting and finish work required.
 Personal design preferences also come into play, such as matching trim and molding to the rest of the house.

 - How Much Space Do You Need for a Home Elevator?

 While the footprint of residential elevators has been reduced significantly in the past few years, many homeowners neglect to realize that in order for an elevator to be installed, there needs to be significant space available.
 The construction of an elevator shaft can limit the location of the elevator to certain parts of the home or make the installation of a traditional elevator impossible.
 There are non-traditional options available that include a through the floor elevator and inclined platform lifts.